-Some companies have very stringent guidelines about what equipment and support will be provided by the company and what they will not.
-Companies will often provide a computer and telephone and will support each, but not a printer or a fax machine, for example.
+Some companies have very stringent guidelines about what equipment and support will be provided by the company and what will not.
+Companies will often provide a laptop and telephone and will support each, but not a printer or monitor, for example.
 It is important to clarify where your company stands and what they are willing to negotiate on.

 2. Meet And Exceed Your Employer's Expectations

-You should also make sure your boss knows you are in fact consistently meeting and/or exceeding his/her expectations.
-You may work 9, 10, 12 hours a day, but it won’t matter if your boss doesn’t know it or you don’t get the anticipated results!
+You should also make sure your boss knows you are in fact consistently meeting and/or exceeding his or her expectations.
+You may work 9, 10, 12 hours a day, but it won't matter if your boss doesn't know it or you don't get the anticipated results!

 3. Set Up A Comfortable, Separate Space For Your Work Area

-This is critical to your success as a home-worker.
+This is critical to your success as a remote worker.
 Your space should be relatively free from distractions such as family, pets, home telephone, the television, even an attractive view if you are new to telecommuting.
-You should have a good quality chair and large monitor if you are primarily working at the computer (who isn’t!).
+You should have a good quality chair and large monitor if you are primarily working at the computer (who isn't?).

 4. Make Sure You Have Everything You Need